 Because doing the opposite activates their emotional brain… which is home to their emotional and stressful memories.
-Doing this makes it much more likely they’ll feel nervous, anxious, and uncomfortable.
+This makes it much more likely they’ll feel nervous, anxious, and uncomfortable.

 But there’s more to know about eye direction.

-The field of NLP also observed that, depending on the conversation’s context, the position of someone’s eyes can give you clues of where her words are “coming from”.
+The field of NLP also observed that – depending on the conversation’s context – the position of someone’s eyes can give you clues of where their words are “coming from”.